 The layout is an open plan lounge, dining – kitchen area with the bedrooms adjoining.
 The main room has a gas fridge, a log burner and a full sized gas oven with a four ring hob on top.
 This open plan room has a ranch slider out on to a large deck, which has magnificent views of the lake and mountains beyond.
 A hooded BBQ makes this an ideal spot for al fresco dining.
 In a separate building behind the lodge is our ablution block which houses a shower and vanity (gas hot water), flush toilet and a urinal.

-The lodge sleeps 9 people, in two rooms.
-The bunk room has 6 bunks, while the bedroom has a double bed with a single bunk above.
+The lodge sleeps 8 people, in two rooms.
+The bunk room has 6 bunks, while the bedroom has a double bed.

 There is no electricity at Clearwater, but the lodge has a solar panel, which combined with a bank of batteries, and an inverter provides sufficient power to run the water pump and provide lighting.
 Leave your hair dryer at home as there are no 230 volt power outlets, but you can run a radio powered from a 12 volt outlet (cigarette lighter plug lead required for your radio) near the inverter.